If you are in crisis right now — call or text 988, or text HOME to 741741

 Tennessee · Peer support network, 2024

-“The emergency grant covered three months of mortgage while I figured out what our income looked like without my father.
-Three months is enough time to breathe.
-They also helped me submit his Memorial Wall tribute.
-Seeing his name there — his full name, his years of service, the things we said about him — made it real that his career mattered to someone besides us.
+“When I didn't know what to do next, they knew.
+The case coordinator walked me through submitting his Memorial Wall tribute and connected me with a counselor who understood the trucking life without me having to explain it.
+Seeing his name on that Wall — his full name, his years of service, the things we said about him — made it real that his career mattered to someone besides us.
 He drove for 19 years.
 Somebody should know that.”

 Imani J.